gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 As usual you will follow the Deep Learning methodology to build the model:<br>
     1. Aquiring Dataset
     2. Data Preprocessing and Building Utilities.
+    3. Build The DNN
-    3. Initialize parameters / Define hyperparameters<br>
+    4. Initialize parameters / Define hyperparameters<br>
-    4. Loop for num_iterations:<br>
+    5. Loop for num_iterations:<br>
     &nbsp;&nbsp;&nbsp;a.
 Forward propagation<br>
     &nbsp;&nbsp;&nbsp;b.
 Compute cost function<br>
     &nbsp;&nbsp;&nbsp;c.
 Backward propagation<br>
     &nbsp;&nbsp;&nbsp;d.
 Update parameters (using parameters, and grads from backprop) <br>
-    5. Use trained parameters to predict labels<br>
+    6. Use trained parameters to predict labels<br>
 Let's take each step and expand upon the complete process.<br>
 We will be usnig **Python** as our programming language combined with **numpy** for our mathematical computations.<br>